gabrieldemattos/pokedex-challenge-react/README.md

 _The home page provides quick access to your personal Pokédex, search for specific Pokémon, and a complete list of available Pokémon._

 ![Personal Pokedéx](screenshots/pokedex-list.png)
 _The personal Pokédex page displays all Pokémon added by the user.
 You can remove one or all Pokémon from the Pokédex at once.
-Additionally, you can access detailed information about any added Pokémon, including their stats, abilities, and evolutions._
+Additionally, you can access detailed information about any added Pokémon, including their stats, abilities, and evolutions.
+It is also possible to change the Pokémon's image to any other image you prefer or like._

 ![Pokémon Page](screenshots/pokemon-page.png)
 _On the chosen Pokémon page, you can also view all its detailed information and add or remove it from your personal Pokédex._